 FAQs on Single IRBs (sIRBs) at Johns Hopkins University for JHSPH Investigators

-Effective September 25, 2017, the NIH requires that all grant applications for U.S. based, multi-site, non-exempt human subjects research studies include a proposal for a single IRB (“sIRB”) to review the research for all participating domestic sites.
+Effective June 16, 2017, NIH pushed back the implementation date of it's Single IRB mandate from September 25, 2017 to January 25, 2018.
+NIH requires that all grant applications for U.S. based, multi-site, non-exempt human subjects research studies include a proposal for a single IRB (“sIRB”) to review the research for all participating domestic sites.
 International sites are not included in this mandate.
 When sIRB services are required by a sponsor, and a JHSPH PI wants JHU to serve as the sIRB for a study, the School of Medicine (SOM) IRB will review all sIRB requests for sIRB services, and if approved, will serve as JHU’s sIRB for all Divisions.
 JHSPH investigators who want JHU to rely on a sIRB at an external institution should follow procedures outlined below (FAQ #6).

 1.What is a sIRB?